 When paired with these other ingredients, some mixing equipment and a pair of experienced hands, the best flavour concentrates for vaping will let an amateur E-liquid cook try their hand at making their own stuff.

 There are some tricky elements to using flavour concentrates, least of all the requirement to mix it first.

 You can’t vape pure flavour concentrate for the same reason you can’t chug squash straight out of the bottle.

 It’s not exactly dangerous, but it will taste awful and probably won’t do your vape coil any favours.

-As a means of expanding your E-liquid selection, however, flavour concentrates are full of potential.
+As a means of expanding your vape juice selection, however, flavour concentrates are full of potential.
 The chance to experiment means you could always have something new to try out, mixing unusual or hard-to-obtain flavours.

 With an average bottle size of 30ml and with how much you’d use to make a batch, you’ll have plenty of flavour to fuel your experiments.

 If you’re not aiming to push the boundaries of vaping possibility but just want a good, solid flavour, these are a solid way of doing that too.